madhavc/HelloSearch/README.md

 # HelloSearch
 Android App for Trunk Club
-## Search application uses Yelp's API.
-Find local food or restaurants at a very ease. :)
+## Search application using Yelp's API.
+Find's local restaurants at a very ease. :)